Are backlinks still important in 2023?

 If you have achieved a link placement on a high authority news website, such as Forbes or BBC, you can be confident that Google will be aware of the link within days, if not hours.
 Whereas links with less authoritative websites can take weeks, or even months to be found.

-If you link hasn’t been indexed after a couple of months, there’s usually a reason why.
+If you link hasn’t been indexed after a couple of months, there’s usually a good reason why.

 Why are my Backlinks not being Indexed?

 There are generally only 2 reasons why Google hasn’t indexed you backlink.

 - Google hasn’t yet found your link.
 Which becomes less and less likely, the more time passes.

 - Google has found your link and its algorithm ignored it for the purpose of website ranking.

 If the latter applies, it’s good to take a look into why the link hasn’t been found to be worthy of indexing.

 The obvious place to start when looking at getting backlinks indexed, is to take a look at Google’s Webmaster Guidelines.
 Google include information on link schemes and what they will penalise for, or simply ignore.